kirbluemodding/NewerSMBW-cw-henri/readme.md

 releasing it in case someone else wants to take up development and work on getting everything polished and ready.

-*-Ninji, 22nd November 2013*
+*- Ninji, 22nd November 2013*

 ### My Very Large Preamble

-yeah so this is just newer except i added and changes a few features. thanks for listening to my speech
+yeah so this is just newer except i added and changed a few features. thanks for listening to my speech

 *- Kirblue, July 21st 2025 (european date formatting sucks)*